-A Family Reintegration Coach bridges the gap between treatment and a sober home life
+A Family Reintegration Coach bridges the gap between treatment and a sober home life.

 “Your son is now ready to come home…”

-Ouch.
+Ouch, what is that pang of fear?
+Those should be happy words to hear, right?
 When a treatment center that your loved one has been attending makes that call, you would think that everyone would be overjoyed.
 Most of the time, however, that is not the case.
 Our minds often automatically go back to the way things were before they entered treatment.

 “Did this work?
 Maybe they should stay longer.
-What are we going to do if he relapses.
+What are we going to do if he relapses?
 Should he come home?
 Is the treatment center going to help us?
 I am not sure what to do right now.
 Honestly, I wish he’d stay there forever.
 I’ve actually been able to sleep without worrying for the last month.
 I hope things work out, but I’m worried again.”

-Our Family Reintegration Coaches will guide you down the path to lasting recovery
+Our Family Reintegration Coaches will guide you down the path to lasting recovery.

 Allow our Sober Reintegration Coaches to be the bridge between treatment and the real world.
 Allow them to answer the difficult questions and make the difficult decisions.
 Give your loved one the gift of lasting sobriety.

-We will go through our post-treatment reintegration workbook which will continue to empower both the family and the addict or alcoholic.
+We will go through our post-treatment reintegration workbook, which will continue to empower both the family and the addict or alcoholic.
 We will educate the family on recovery and work with all parties to set into place an effective plan for building a lasting foundation for sobriety.

-Additional services included with family reintegration may include:
+Additional services included with Family Reintegration may include:

 - a discharge plan review with the family